pmitros/cpsd-lottery/docs/schools/kingopen.md

 ### What are the afterschool options like?

 King Open has two afterschool programs: Extended Day and Community Schools.
 While some schools have stronger afterschool programs than either of these individually, what's unique is that they work together as a team making for a stronger combined program.
 A student can sign up for Extended Day, but take specific offering in Community Schools.
 Extended Day has play, homework help, and is relatively free-form.
 Community Schools has specific classes.
+Extended Day is also pretty unique in that the teachers are integrated into the normal classrooms -- in JK/K this means they usually spend time helping in the classroom during the school day, so they are acutely aware of anything going on, things the kids need to work on, etc.

 The program has a strong focus on socioemotional learning using the [Nurtured Heart Approach](https://en.wikipedia.org/wiki/The_Nurtured_Heart_Approach).
 It's focused on bringing out the best behavior of kids and refocuses classroom on the positive behavior of kids.
 The parent I spoke with was amazed at how well it worked (especially for managing difficult behavior).
+A second program also found the combination of that, with integration with normal classrooms, to be super-effective.

 The school also has drop-in Portuguese homework help twice a week, once before school and once after, available even to kids not registered for afterschool.